hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

 ---
+cover:
+  relative: true
+  image: clutter-vs-clean.webp
+  alt: Illustration presenting a transformation from a chaotic, cluttered workspace to an organized, efficient one, depicted in a modern digital painting style.
+These visuals capture the theme of transitioning from an overwhelming flow of Slack notifications, represented by a garbage landfill, to a structured, clutter-free environment, represented by a river flow and green fields.
+  caption: "“Wide aspect ratio image to illustrate this blog post about techniques to deal with Slack overload of messages, with the following *title* and *subtitle*” [with edits] [(DALL·E)](https://openai.com/dall-e)"
 date: 2023-04-17T20:58:27Z
 lang: en
 source: "[Equal Experts Blogin comment, Hugo Ferreira, 2023-03-08](https://equalexperts.blogin.co/posts/sharing-ways-to-reduce-information-overload-201881#c227732)"
 tags: [ communications, productivity, inboxes, clutter, overwhelm, how to, explanation ]
 title: Slack Overload?
 Regain control with Inbox Zero principles
 subtitle: Get control of your Slack inbox with Inbox Zero principles and enjoy a clutter-free workspace.
+summary: The goal is to apply “inbox zero” concepts to Slack and mitigate the pressures to “respond immediately”.
+The realisation is that *sections* can become a pseudo-inbox of *channels* that need reading (as opposed to considering *messages* the unit to manipulate).
 via: "[John Rae](https://springernature.slack.com/archives/C04HV45EZ4H/p1672850152593449)"
 showToc: true
 tocOpen: true
 ---

+***Update 2024-05-08:** Finish updating the [full setup](#setup) description according to the new sections format.
+Also, add a cover image.*

 ***Update 2024-04-19:** Add illustrative images to the [Context](#context) section, including info on [Rivers, not buckets](#rivers-not-buckets).*